 Most desert critters are active at night, and their presence may only be known by prints and tracks.
 I think of ancient hunters for whom animal “signs” may have begun a language of time: the past is visible – in tracks a human can “see” the animal moving; elapsed time can be calculated from the print itself.
 Knowledge of topography, water availability and animal habits can roll out a future line of activity like a red carpet.
-This is visual language; concrete, historical and predictive.
+This is visual language; concrete, historical and predictive: connected.
 Gestures are its co-expression; silence is golden.

 We too often attribute this observational knowledge to human “imagination” or inventive ability, and not to direct inspiration from the environment.